EUGENE ONEGIN (Peter Tchaikovsky)

 April 26, 2014 - 10:00 am

-Music Director James Levine makes his long-awaited return to the Met podium to conduct Mozart's beloved opera about testing the ties of love.
+Music Director James Levine returns to the Met podium to conduct Mozart's beloved opera about testing the ties of love.
 The cast is filled with youthful Met stars: Susanna Phillips and Isabel Leonard are the sisters Fiordiligi and Dorabella, Matthew Polenzani and Rodion Pogossov are their lovers, with Danielle de Niese as the scheming Despina.
+Maurizio Muraro sings Don Alfonso.

 LA CENERENTOLA (Gioachino Rossini)